/

 Aurasell entered the market with a $30 million seed round in August 2025, backed by investors like Next47 and Menlo Ventures.

-Founded by industry veterans Jason Eubanks and Sri Bandi, the platform’s mission is to replace the fragmented ‘Frankenstein’ stacks used by mid-market companies.
+Founded by industry veterans Jason Eubanks and Sri Bandi, the platform aims to replace the fragmented ‘Frankenstein’ stacks used by mid-market companies.

 Aurasell integrates nearly 15 sales tools—from dialers to CPQ—into a single AI-native graph.